 Where to buy the Joby GorillaPod SLR-Zoom

-Ik got the Joby GorillaPod from Degreef&Partner for review purposes.
+I got the Joby GorillaPod from Degreef&Partner for review purposes.
 The choice to now lug it around with me on my travels is completely mine.
-This post also contains affiliate links.
-If you purchase something through them, I receive a small commission at no extra cost to you.
-This helps me keep the site running.